toomas-tartes-27HacQwqvA0-unsplash

 Staff

-A flourishing “black credit” sector has evolved over time to fill this gap, including many unlicensed providers who charge high rates of interest and use unscrupulous debt collection methods6.
-Estimates suggest the black credit sector in Vietnam is valued up to 30% of the formal credit provided by commercial banks, equivalent to about USD50 billion per year7.
-Informal lenders often exploit social networks and popular messaging applications to market their products directly to consumers, evading scrutiny from regulators8.
+A flourishing “black credit” sector has evolved over time to fill this gap, including many unlicensed providers who charge high rates of interest and use unscrupulous debt collection methods.2 Estimates suggest the black credit sector in Vietnam is valued at up to 30% of the formal credit provided by commercial banks, equivalent to about $50 billion per year.3 Informal lenders often exploit social networks and popular messaging applications to market their products directly to consumers, evading scrutiny from regulators.
+Disproportionately, the black credit sector targets low income and financially illiterate people like farmers, ethnic minorities, factory workers and street vendors.4

 Alternative Sources of Capital 2022 Alternative Sources of Capital 2022